golang/vscode-go/docs/troubleshooting.md

 ## Collect `gopls` information

-The gopls log can be found by navigating to `View` -> `Output`.
-There will be a drop-down menu titled `Tasks` in the top-right corner.
-Select the `gopls (server)` item, which will contain the `gopls` logs.

-To increase the level of detail in your logs, add the following to your settings:
+Enable `gopls` tracing by adding the following to your settings:

 ```json5
 "go.languageServerFlags": [